THE WHAREKIRAUPONGA UNDERGROUND MINE

 The Wharekirauponga Underground Mine consists of four sub-components:

-- A Dual Tunnel to the orebody – We are proposing a 6.8 km dual decline tunnel system that extends from a portal on private land at the end of Willows Road Waihi, to the base of the Wharekirauponga resource.
+- Access Tunnels to the orebody – We are proposing an approximately 7 km access tunnel that extends from a portal on Company land at the end of Willows Road, Waihi, to the base of the Wharekirauponga resource.

-- Ventilation Raises – These are required for air circulation and to provide an emergency exit from the orebody tunnel.
+- Ventilation Raises – These are required for air circulation and as an emergency exit from the orebody tunnel.
 The current tunnel proposal would require a total of four ventilation raises close to the mining area.
 Suitable locations are currently being investigated.

-- Willows Road Surface Infrastructure – To facilitate the construction and maintenance of the tunnels, some surface infrastructure will need to be constructed at the Willows Road property.
+- Willows Road Surface Infrastructure – To facilitate the construction and operation of the Wharekirauponga mine, some surface infrastructure will need to be constructed at the Willows Road location.

-- A 4.7 km Tunnel to the Waihi Processing Plant – To return material from the Willows Road Portal to our processing facilities in Waihi.
+- A 4.8 km Tunnel to the Waihi Processing Plant – To allow for access between the orebody and our existing processing facilities in Waihi.

 ACCESS TUNNELS

-We are proposing a 6.8 km dual decline tunnel that extends from a portal on private land at the end of Willows Road, Waihi, to the base of the Wharekirauponga resource.
+We are proposing an approximately 7 km access tunnel that extends from a portal on company land at the end of Willows Road, Waihi, to the base of the Wharekirauponga resource.

+The majority of this tunnel would be constructed as a ‘dual decline’.
 A dual decline tunnel consists of two tunnels running in parallel, with short connections between the two created every few hundred metres.
-Bulkheads are also installed on these connections, providing the ability to seal one tunnel from another as needed for standard air flow and water egress considerations, or in the unlikely event of an emergency situation.
-This design provides a high level of airflow throughout the mine and minimises the number of ventilation raises that are required at the surface.
+Bulkheads are also installed on these connections, providing the ability to seal one tunnel from another as needed for air flow management purposes, or in the unlikely event of an emergency situation.
+This design provides a high level of airflow throughout the mine and minimises the number of surface ventilation raises.

 INTERCONNECTING TRANSPORT TUNNEL

-We are proposing a 6.8 km dual decline tunnel that extends from a portal on private land at the end of Willows Road, Waihi, to the base of the Wharekirauponga resource.
+We are proposing an approximately 7 km access tunnel that extends from a portal on company land at the end of Willows Road, Waihi, to the base of the Wharekirauponga resource.

+The majority of this tunnel would be constructed as a ‘dual decline’.
 A dual decline tunnel consists of two tunnels running in parallel, with short connections between the two created every few hundred metres.
-Bulkheads are also installed on these connections, providing the ability to seal one tunnel from another as needed for standard air flow and water egress considerations, or in the unlikely event of an emergency situation.
-This design provides a high level of airflow throughout the mine and minimises the number of ventilation raises that are required at the surface.
+Bulkheads are also installed on these connections, providing the ability to seal one tunnel from another as needed for air flow management purposes, or in the unlikely event of an emergency situation.
+This design provides a high level of airflow throughout the mine and minimises the number of surface ventilation raises.

 INTERCONNECTING TRANSPORT TUNNEL